USRSE/usrse.github.io/_posts/newsletters/2021-11-30-newsletter.md

 The video for the November Community Call on "Current Technologies" is available on [YouTube](https://youtu.be/nhbFizVEN7Y).
 All Community Call videos are listed in this [playlist](https://www.youtube.com/playlist?list=PLMgG8jy8w-8neP6gPOgifH6kh4t_RUTTH).
 The [final community call](https://us-rse.org/events/2021/2021-12-community-call/) of 2021 will take place on December 9, 2021.
-The topic will be **Conducting constructive code reviews**.
+The topic will be **Conducting Constructive Code Reviews**.

 <a name="podcast"></a>
 # **RSE Stories Podcast**